-Item Description Import ENI File Enables you to browse and select an ENI file to be imported.
+Item Description Import ENI File Used to browse and select an ENI file to be imported.
 If the file is successfully imported into the project, the Use imported file option is automatically selected.
 Once imported, the ENI file is added to the project.
 This enables you to include EtherCAT devices in the project that are not natively supported by KAS.
-See "Add Unsupported EtherCAT Device" (→ p.
-716) for more information.
-Use imported ENI file Allows you to specify whether or not to use the imported ENI file.
-Export ENI File Enables you to export the ENI file generated by the KAS IDE.
-You can specify the name and directory for the file.
+See "Add an Unsupported EtherCAT Device" (→ p.
+625) for more information.
+Use imported ENI file Used to specify whether or not to use the imported ENI file.
+Export ENI File Used to export the ENI file generated by the KAS-IDE.
+Specify the name and directory for the file.
 Only the logical devices in the project tree that are mapped to a physical device (and not simulated) are taken into account when generating the ENI file.
 This export can be useful if you want to use the file in another context or with another program.